 - 6 ounces grape or cherry tomatoes, halved

 - up to ⅓ cup sliced toasted almonds, optional - or pine nuts; omit or use seeds for nut-free

 - salt and pepper

 - Add a few inches of water to a large pot or deep saute pan, just enough to cover the green beans.
 Bring to a boil, and add the green beans.
 Cook for 4 to 5 minutes, until bright green and barely fork tender.

 - Drain the green beans in a colander, then toss while rinsing with cold water to bring down the temperature.
-Once the green beans are no longer warm, pat dry and transfer to a large bowl.
+Once the green beans are cool, pat dry and transfer to a large bowl.
 Add red onion and ¼ cup Italian dressing, and toss.